Samsung unveils Galaxy S24, S24+ at Unpacked, same pricing as predecessors

 The two devices will come with Android 14 with OneUI 6.1 on top, and offer Wi-Fi 6E, Wi-Fi direct Bluetooth, and IP68 water and dust resistance.

+For more on the Galaxy S24 Ultra, check out Dean Daley’s hands-on with the smartphone.
 For all of our Galaxy Unpacked 2024 coverage, follow this link.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links, helping fund the journalism provided free on our website.